 - The data is connected but it is distributed across partitions and nodes.
 The implementation to solve this should be optimized for performing iterations and moving the data (shuffle) as needed.

-- Depth of graph can vary over time – solution should take care of varying depth and should not enforce users to define it before processing.
+- Depth of graph can vary over time – the solution should take care of varying depth and should not enforce users to define it before processing.

 Solution –